Tollcross, Edinburgh: Transport and industry

 Tollcross, like neighbouring Fountainbridge, was important to the city's industry in the 19th century after the nearby Union Canal, completed in 1822, stimulated economic growth in the surrounding area.
 The tenement block called Lochrin Buildings perpetuates the name of the small Lochrin Burn (Scots for stream) which ran from the Burgh Loch in the Meadows to the Water of Leith at Roseburn.
 The site was formerly occupied by Lochrin House and the Lochrin Distillery which was replaced in 1859 by the Lochrin Iron Works, both benefiting from being situated directly beside one of the canal basins.
 Like the distillery, the Drumdryan Brewery, which stood on the site now occupied by the King's Theatre (1906), drew water from the burn which, now culverted, still flows under the building.
 There was also a saw mill, paraffin works, and municipal slaughterhouse in West Tollcross.
 In 1899 the tram depot and power station for the southern section of Edinburgh's large cable tramway system (later electric) opened here.
 After the last tram ran in 1956 it became a bus garage.
-This was demolished in 1967 to make way for a new fire station in 1998 which replaced the central fire station in Lauriston Place.
+This was demolished in 1986 to make way for a new fire station which replaced the central fire station in Lauriston Place; the building was Category B listed in 2023.

 The area is well served by Lothian Buses, route numbers 10, 11, 15, 16, 23, 24, 27 & 45.